-In mid-June of this year, literary lion Halycon Sage wrote the following story about one of his characters, an imaginary author.
-While this is a work of fiction, in Sage’s Alternate Universe it happened exactly as described*.
-If you do not know about the Alternate Universe, that is because you have not yet read SQUID!!!
-If you have not yet read SQUID!!!, that is because it has not yet been published.
-(Coming in August.)
+In mid-June of 2019, literary lion Halycon Sage wrote the following story about one of his characters, an imaginary author.
+While this is a work of fiction, in Sage’s Alternate Universe it happened exactly as described.
+If you do not know about the Alternate Universe, that is because you have not yet read The Book of Squidly Light.
+And since there’s a good chance that you yourself live in the Alternate Universe, you might want to attend to that little detail.

 * * *